My favorite Lemon Cake with Blueberry Frosting is so simple to prepare, and gluten free too! This delicious cake is perfect for summer.

 The zing that they add always reminds me of summer, even when it's cold and wet outside.
 So with my love of lemons, and having made Nigella's Chocolate Orange Cake again recently I pondered a lemon version.

 The very next day I gave it a go and it worked out beautifully.
-As much as I love the chocolate orange version (which incidentally is one of my favourite cakes) this is now one of my favourite lemon cakes.
+As much as I love the chocolate orange version (which incidentally is one of my favorite cakes) this is now one of my favourite lemon cakes.

 And it's gluten free too.
 If you are on a gluten free diet this is one delicious cake you eat!

 So if you are thinking of baking a cake to celebrate the weekend I hope you will give this beautiful but simple lemon cake a go.

-- 3 lemons, weighing approximately 375g
+- 3 lemons weighing approximately 375g

 - 6 eggs

-- 1 heaped teaspoon of baking powder
+- 1 teaspoon heaped of baking powder

-- 1/2 teaspoon of bicarbonate of soda
+- ½ teaspoon of bicarbonate of soda

-- 250g of ground almonds
+- 250 g of ground almonds

-- 250g of caster sugar
+- 250 g of caster sugar

 - BLUEBERRY FROSTING

-- 150g of butter, at room temperature
+- 150 g of butter at room temperature

-- 3 1/2 cups of icing sugar
+- 3 ½ cups of icing sugar

-- 1/4 cup of pureed blueberries
+- ¼ cup of pureed blueberries

 - Put the lemons in a saucepan with cold water and bring to the boil before reducing the heat and simmering for 2 hours, or until soft.
 Drain the water and set aside to cool.
 When cool, cut the lemons in half and remove any large seeds.